jcervantesortiz1/SNHU-Capstone/Enhancement Three/README.md

 ## Portfolio Content

 - **Source Code**
-    -'Original Linux Project Files': Files needed to run the project on a Linux system.
+    - 'Original Linux Project Files': Files needed to run the project on a Linux system.
-    -'Enhancement Three Project Files': Files needed to run the project on a Window system.
+    - 'Enhancement Three Project Files': Files needed to run the project on a Window system.
 - **Documentation**
-    -'Original README Linux': System documentation explaining how to install the system on Linux.
+    - 'Original README Linux': System documentation explaining how to install the system on Linux.
-    -'Enhancement Three README Windows': System documentation explaining how to install the system on Windows.
+    - 'Enhancement Three README Windows': System documentation explaining how to install the system on Windows.
-    -'Enhancement Three Narrative': Narrative explaing the enhancements, and how they aigned with the course outcomes.
+    - 'Enhancement Three Narrative': Narrative explaing the enhancements, and how they aigned with the course outcomes.
 ---

 ## How to install/run